-13.7 RESOLVED further to investigate the development of a property investment strategy to generate income to continue delivery of the Council's priority of encouraging economic growth.
+13.7 RESOLVED to broadly welcome the development of a property investment strategy to generate income to continue delivery of the Council's priority of encouraging economic growth.
 Officers were encouraged to be ambitious while maintaining consciousness of being guardians of tax payers' money.